zahraghh/Two_Stage_SP/README.md

 - "main_two_stage_SP.py" file to be compiled and run the two-stage stochastic programming optimization

 ## What Can I change?
-Three sets of input data are present that a user can change to test a new case study.
+Three sets of input data are present that a user can change to test a new/modified case study.

 ### editable_values.csv file
 The first and primary input is the "editable_values.csv" file.
 This CSV file consists of four columns: